alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 >      "harvest_source_id": "<harvest source id>"
 >     }

-- Accepted Solr params for dataset / package searching has changed:
+- Accepted Solr params for dataset / package searching have changed:
   - `limit` and `offset` have been replaced by `rows` and `start` respectively.
   - `all_fields` is no longer supported and will cause an error response.